Light Rail Transit (Singapore): Opening of lines

 The Bukit Panjang LRT line opened on 6 November 1999, with all 14 stations opening at the same time.
 Ten Mile Junction LRT station was closed from 10 December 2010 till 30 December 2011 for retrofitting works due to the closure and redevelopment of Ten Mile Junction shopping mall (now known as Junction 10), making it the first MRT/LRT station to be completely closed in Singapore after opening.
 The station was closed permanently from 13 January 2019 due to low demand.
 The closure of the station also led to the cessation of Bukit Panjang LRT Service C, formerly running from this station and looping in Bukit Panjang town via Senja.
-The vacated station will therefore be converted to Ten Mile Junction Depot Extension.[3][4]
-This was also the first ever MRT and LRT station in Singapore's history to be permanently closed and removed from operations.It is the first and only LRT line to be operated by SMRT Light Rail.
+The vacated station was converted to Ten Mile Junction Depot Extension.
+This was also the first ever MRT and LRT station in Singapore's history to be permanently closed and removed from operations.
+It is the first and only LRT line to be operated by SMRT Light Rail.

 The Sengkang LRT line opened in two main stages, the East Loop opening first on 18 January 2003 and most of the West Loop on 29 January 2005.
 Farmway LRT station on the West Loop subsequently opened on 15 November 2007.
 On 1 January 2013, Cheng Lim LRT station opened for passenger service and the west loop now operated in both directions.
-The last station on the line to be opened, Kupang opened for passenger service on 27 June 2015.
+The last station on the line to be opened, Kupang LRT station opened for passenger service on 27 June 2015.

 For the Punggol LRT line, the East Loop started operating on the same day as the Sengkang LRT's West Loop, with two stations closed.
 Oasis LRT station was opened for service on 15 June 2007, after more residents moved into HDB flats in the station's vicinity.
 Damai LRT station opened on 20 June 2011.
 The West Loop opened on 29 June 2014 at 11.15 am, with Nibong, Sumang and Soo Teck being the first stations to open.
 Sam Kee, Punggol Point and Samudera opened on 29 February 2016, 29 December 2016 and 31 March 2017 respectively.
-Teck Lee LRT station will remain closed until the area around the station has been developed.
+The last station on the line to be opened, Teck Lee LRT station opened for passenger service on 15 August 2024.

+Currently, there are no plans to expand the LRT network beyond the existing three lines.
+Compared to buses, which are relatively more cost-effective and adaptable to adjust, LRT systems are difficult to rectify and can have long-term consequences.
+Furthermore, the LTA has been focusing on expanding the MRT network with additional medium-capacity lines, such as the Circle Line and Downtown Line, which serve the feeder role more effectively than LRT.